THM068/flutter-newsme/README.md

-# londonair
+# News Me

-A new Flutter project.
+A new Flutter project to search for news using the News Api.

 ## Getting Started